Promise-Protocol/celo-credit/celo-credit-grant-proposal-promise.md

 Milestone | Activity Description
 --------- | --------------------
-1 | Fork & Implementation of Al Gamal signature scheme 2 | Test and verification of signature scheme interaction on Celo 3 | Professor Ateniese Engagement for 2 months to advise project 4 | Creation of Proxy Re-signature scheme using strong Private Key and Weak Private Keys 5 | Proxy re-signature key signatures as valid spend transaction signatures in Celo 6 | Successful test of spending funds from a Celo public key to another public key as the original signature with proxy re-signature key
+1 | Fork celo core repo to test implementation of new signature schemes 2 | Test verification of signature scheme interaction on Celo fork for the new public keys.
+3 | Professor Ateniese Engagement for 2 months to advise project 4 | Implementation of Promise of Proxy Re-signature scheme using strong Private Key and Weak Private Keys 5 | Implementation of Promise Identity Public Key and Authorization Public keys for tracking transactions and authorizing receipt of payments.
+6 | Proxy re-signature key signatures as valid spend transaction signatures in Celo 7 | Successful test of spending funds from a Celo public key to another public key as the original signature with proxy re-signature key
-7 | Creation of Merkelized Asset Syntax Tree for storage of Celo Credit state 8 | Storage of successful repayment contract states in Celo without need for a smart contract 9 | Authorization public key implementation for proxy re-signature rules 10 | Consensus rules upgrade and testing for authorization keys to allow for valid and authorized transactions 11 | Perform security guarantee audit for authorization keys and proxy re-signature keys 12 | Documentation of Promise implementation of Celo Credit 13 | Celo Credit Testnet with Dashboard of Celo Credit lines open, in repayment, or in default 14 | Merge Celo Credit with Pull Request for evaluation by Celo Team
+8 | Creation of Merkelized Asset Syntax Tree for storage of Celo Credit state 9 | Storage of successful repayment contract states in Celo without need for a smart contract 10 | Authorization public key implementation for proxy re-signature rules 11 | Consensus rules upgrade and testing for authorization keys to allow for valid and authorized transactions 12 | Perform security guarantee audit for authorization keys and proxy re-signature keys 13 | Documentation of Promise implementation of Celo Credit 14 | Celo Credit Testnet with Dashboard of Celo Credit lines open, in repayment, or in default 15 | Merge Celo Credit with Pull Request for evaluation by Celo Team

 ## What are the milestones to track progress?